carlos8f/salty/README.md

 - public signing/verifying with detached signatures
 - binary or "ascii armor" PEM output
 - import/export your wallet folder - PEM encoded and secretboxed with Scrypt KDF
+- (new in 3.1) can use anonymous private [Github gists](https://gist.github.com/) to remotely store salty messages
+- (new in 3.1) full tar/gz support for encrypting/decrypting directories (supports symmetric or asymmetric cipher)
 - MIT-licensed

 ## Install (Mac OSX)